 A world of whibbits…

 Whilst running my campaigns I had lots of requests to sell my dog puppets, so In 2018 I refined the 'junk dog puppet' idea into something I could replicate and sell- These were no longer a one off puppet experiments, they were a breed of dog- Whibbits!
 (Currently over 50 whibbits have been built and sent all over the world!)
 I use the sale of the models and other merchandise (such as books, bags, T-shirts and posters) to bring the whibbits to life and fund the next stages of the project- the whibbits star in a promotional film with a catchy theme song (composed and sang by Danny Ryan) and some short animated loop sequences designed to seamlessly play over and over on social media channels.

 I have stopped selling models for this year and will be focussing on animating again.
-My next aim is to make a series 'Whibbits!' animations starring different variations of these little desktop friends.
+I am now crowd funding and making series 'Whibbits!' animations starring different variations of these little desktop friends.
 I have designed some new colour variations of whibbit which I’m looking forward to animating.
-Each will have their own desktop, set and props… I have already begun storyboarding some fun, slapstick antics for them to get up to.
+Each will have their own desktop, set and props… You can view the ‘Otto Episode’ on my home page

 I am currently raising funds to bring the ‘Mory’ whibbit to life.
 Throughout September/October I’m selling raffle tickets (to win Otto model) and other merchandise through my website shop.